M-Haider-Rauf/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life
-A graphical simulation of Conway's Game of Life using C++
+A graphical simulation of Conway's Game of Life using C++.
+It's got a menu and an about screen.

+I've implemented a finite state machine (FSM) to handle switching between states...
+So in future I can extend this program really easily and add more screens/states if I want.

 Download the Release folder for the pre-built binary...